ilkercankaya/LeetCodeAndHackerRankSolutions/README.md

 # Hacker Rank And Leet Code Solutions
-My solutions for the problems in Hacker Rank and Leet Code are shared.
-The solutions are provided by me.
-All of the solutions here are passing all the test cases in the Hack Rank And Leet Code evaluation.
+Solutions for the problems in Leet Code And Hacker Rank.
+All of the solutions here are passing all the test cases in the Leet Code and Hacker Rank evaluation.

 [My Leet Code Account](https://leetcode.com/ilkercankaya/)